Device management

 • BLASTER ERROR (Red) - Device's infrared blaster is disconnected or malfunctioning.
 Verify that all cables are connected correctly, if you have a spare infrared blaster then replace the malfunctioning blaster.

-Note: Users with administrative privileges can disable devices even when somebody is connected to them.
+Note: Users with device management privileges can disable devices even when somebody is connected to them.
 Disabling the device effectively kills the connection but keeps the settings in the same state.

 Device Badge statuses